Phasemap/BagSensei/README.md

 ## ⚠ Disclaimer

-- Sparklit provides intelligence tools, not financial advice
+- Chainova provides intelligence tools, not financial advice
 - Some insights may be emulated for testing, always DYOR

 ---